Argent77/A7-DlcMerger/DlcMerger/readme/readme.txt

 ~~~~~~~~~~~~

 This is a WeiDU mod, that means it is very easy to install.
 Simply unpack the downloaded archive into your game
-directory and run "setup-A7-DlcMerger.exe".
+directory and run "setup-DlcMerger.exe".
 Follow the instructions to merge the desired DLC archives.

 Components